-ensure that the prescribed blood and/or tissue samples of a potential donor are collected and delivered in the prescribed manner and within the prescribed deadline
+ensure that the prescribed blood and/or tissue samples of a potential donor are collected and delivered in the prescribed manner and within the prescribed deadline;

-record and investigate serious adverse events and reactions related to the donation and to report them in accordance with a special regulation,
+record and investigate serious adverse events and reactions related to the donation and to report them in accordance with a special regulation;

-cooperate, where appropriate, with a tissue bank in the investigation of the serious adverse event and reaction
+cooperate, where appropriate, with a tissue bank in the investigation of the serious adverse event and reaction;

 provide the donor and the donor family information on all aspects of tissue donation.

+Article 8.
 Facilities

-Article 8

-(1) The collection and procurement of tissues may be performed by a healthcare establishment or a tissue bank that has adequate facilities for the procurement of tissues, following procedures that minimise the possibility of bacterial or other contamination of procured tissues.
+1. The collection and procurement of tissues may be performed by a healthcare establishment or a tissue bank that has adequate facilities for the procurement of tissues, following procedures that minimise the possibility of bacterial or other contamination of procured tissues.

-(2) The procurement of tissues from living donors shall take place in an environment that ensures their health, personal safety and privacy.
+2. The procurement of tissues from living donors shall take place in an environment that ensures their health, personal safety and privacy.

-Medical and technical equipment
+Article 9.
+Requirements for medical and technical equipment in the process of collection and procurement

-Article 9

-The collection and procurement of tissues may be performed by a healthcare establishment or a tissue bank that meets the following conditions in terms of medical and technical equipment:
+1. The collection and procurement of tissues may be performed by a healthcare establishment or a tissue bank that meets the following conditions in terms of medical and technical equipment:

 when collecting tissues, sterile instruments and devices must be used.
-Instruments and devices must be of high quality, qualified or certified and regularly maintained for the collection of tissues,
+Instruments and devices must be of high quality, qualified or certified and regularly maintained for the collection of tissues;

 when reusable instruments are to be used, a validated cleaning and sterilisation procedure for removal of infectious agents has to be in place.
-Sterilization procedures shall be carried out in accordance with the requirements of the Georgian Pharmacopoeia and the European Pharmacopoeia for the sterilisation of pharmaceuticals and medicinal products,
+Sterilization procedures shall be carried out in accordance with the requirements of the Georgian Pharmacopoeia and the European Pharmacopoeia for the sterilisation of pharmaceuticals and medicinal products;

 where applicable, CE marked medicinal products must be used and all personnel handling such products must have received appropriate training on their use.

-Article 10

-The healthcare establishment or tissue bank shall provide the equipment and adequate materials for body reconstruction of deceased donors.
+2. The healthcare establishment or tissue bank shall provide the equipment and adequate materials for body reconstruction of deceased donors.

-Article 11
+Article 10.
+Standard operating procedures

 There shall be documented and approved standard operating procedures (hereinafter: SOPs) for the collection and procurement of tissues, at least for:

-the verification of donor identity
+the verification of donor identity;

-the verification of the consent given by a living donor (an authorised employee verifies and records that the consent was obtained in accordance with the Law,) or the interview conducted with the family of the deceased donor (he verifies and records it)
+the verification of the consent given by a living donor (an authorised employee verifies and records that the consent was obtained in accordance with the Law,) or the interview conducted with the family of the deceased donor (he verifies and records it);

-the verification of the consent for donation in the Donor Registry
+the verification of the consent for donation in the Donor Registry;

-eligibility criteria of the donor
+eligibility criteria of the donor;

-eligibility criteria of the laboratory testing
+eligibility criteria of the laboratory testing;

-procurement

-packaging

-labelling
+procurement;

+packaging;

+labelling;

 transportation.

-Quality system

-Article 12

-The donation, collection and procurement of tissues must be performed in accordance with conditions prescribed by this Ordinance.

-Article 13
+Article 11.
+Providing information to the donor

-(1) Prior to the tissue procurement procedure, the donor must be properly informed of at least the following aspects relating to the tissue donation and procurement:
+1. Prior to the tissue procurement procedure, the donor must be properly informed of at least the following aspects relating to the tissue donation and procurement:

-the purpose and nature of the procurement,
+the purpose and nature of the procurement;

-consequences and risks of procurement,
+consequences and risks of procurement;

-laboratory tests for infectious diseases,
+laboratory tests for infectious diseases;

-analytical tests, including genetic screening, if they are performed,
+analytical tests, including genetic screening, if they are performed;

-recording and protection of donor data and of medical confidentiality,
+recording and protection of donor data and of medical confidentiality;

-therapeutic purpose of donation and potential benefits for the recipient,
+therapeutic purpose of donation and potential benefits for the recipient;

-applicable safeguards intended to protect the donor,
+applicable safeguards intended to protect the donor;

 obligation to obtain consent for the collection procedure.

-(2) The donor has the right to be informed about the test results referred to in paragraph 1, subparagraphs 3 and 4 of this Article as well as the interpretation of these results.
+2. The donor has the right to be informed about the test results referred to in paragraph 1, subparagraphs “c” and “d” of this Article as well as the interpretation of these results.

-(3) The information referred to in paragraph 1 of this Article must be given by a person trained to interview the donors and able to transmit it in a clear manner, using terms that are easily understood by the donor.
+3. The information referred to in paragraph 1 of this Article must be given by a person trained to interview the donors and able to transmit it in a clear manner, using terms that are easily understood by the donor.

-(4) Information referred to in paragraph 1 this Article may be submitted to the donor in writing.
+4. Information referred to in paragraph 1 this Article may be submitted to the donor in writing.